OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ##### When the Pin Fails

-Note that there are various ways to work with a failing pin:
+Note that there are various options when dealing with a failing pin:

 - Inform the user about not being able to connect to the backend and stop all operations.
 The app can check whether there is an update and inform the user about updating to the latest version of the app if available.
 The app allows no longer for any form of interaction with the user until it is updated or the pin works again.
 - Do a call to a crash-reporting service including that the pinning has failed to notify the responsible developer(s) about a security misconfiguration.